hassio-addons/addon-nut/README.md

 ## Configuration

-The add-on can be used with the basic configuration, with over options for more advanced users.
+The add-on can be used with the basic configuration, with other options for more advanced users.

 **Note**: _Remember to restart the add-on when the configuration is changed._